CSUwangj/CSUwangj.github.io/content/How-I-deploy-calibre-web-and-tweak-it/index.md

 This docker image download and install most of its dependencies during build phase, in one `RUN` command, which should be a good practice because it can reduce redundant docker image layers.

 But I'm in China, we got a Great Fire Wall to pass.
-Dependencies can fail for no reason at any download process, curl/apt/pip/etc. So I rewrite the Dockerfile, separate every download process into one `RUN` command, and build it several times.
+Dependencies can fail for no reason at any download process, curl/apt/pip/etc. So I rewrite the Dockerfile, separate each download command into one `RUN` command, and build it several times.

 Image ready, all I need to do is run and see the success log...
 At least that's what I thought.